dgilleland/CPSC-1520-Workbook/src/005/ReadMe.md

 When you are done with a REPL, you can save the session to a file.
 To do so, type `.save` followed by the name of the file you want to save to.
 For example, you could type `.save mySession.js` to save the session to a file named `mySession.js`.
 You can then exit the REPL and open the file in VS Code to see the results.

+> **Tip:** If you start `node` inside the folder of this lesson, then when you save the file it will be inside this folder.
+Always try to pay attention to what folder you are in when running commands in the command prompt.
+It can make your life *so* much easier!

 To load a saved session, type `.load` followed by the name of the file you want to load.
 For example, you could type `.load mySession.js` to load the session from the file named `mySession.js`.

 The saved session is a JavaScript file, so you can edit it in VS Code and then load it back into the REPL to continue working with it.
 This is a great way to experiment with code snippets without having to create an entirely new project.